SimformSolutionsPvtLtd/splash_master/example/README.md

-# splash_screen_example
+# splash_master_example

-Demonstrates how to use the splash_screen plugin.
+Demonstrates how to use the splash_master plugin.

 ## Getting Started